kwoo99/PFR-Record-Tool/README.md

-# About this application
-This application serves as a tool to fetch, manage, and modify Accounts Receivables records that belong to a PayFabric Receivables Portal created by Nodus Technologies.
-This tool is capable of reading in csv files with AR data and deleting/modifying the data read in from the file.
-This tool is for internal use by employees of Nodus Technologies.
+# PFR Record Tool

+## Overview
+The **PFR Record Tool** is an internal application designed for managing **Accounts Receivable (AR) records** within a **PayFabric Receivables (PFR) Portal** developed by **Nodus Technologies**.
+This tool streamlines the process of fetching, modifying, and deleting AR records, enhancing operational efficiency for internal users.

+## Features
+- 🔹 **Fetch AR Records** – Retrieve AR data directly from the PayFabric Receivables Portal.
+- 🔹 **Modify Records** – Update specific AR records based on CSV input.
+- 🔹 **Delete Records** – Remove AR entries efficiently using batch processing.
+- 🔹 **CSV Integration** – Supports importing AR data from CSV files for bulk modifications.

+## Intended Use
+🚀 **Internal Use Only**: This tool is designed exclusively for employees of **Nodus Technologies** to manage AR records efficiently.
+It is **not** for public distribution or external use.

+#License
+⚠️ Proprietary & Confidential: This tool is proprietary and restricted for internal use.
+Unauthorized distribution or modification is prohibited.